TamirBelisha/meme-generator/README.md

 # Meme-generator
 Second sprint of the course, written in JS, HTML and CSS.
-Meme generator with advanced features, including i18n, download and share options.
+Meme generator with advanced features, including i18n, search, upload, download and share options.